-To someone who loves art, walking into a gallery and seeing stimulating art is inspiring and uplifting.
+What I learnt about process from Chuck Close To someone who loves art, walking into a gallery and seeing stimulating art is inspiring and uplifting.
 However, at times, it can be intimidating when you’re trying to emulate success for yourself.
 When Chuck Close started his career, like a lot of artists he was affected by the best art of the time.
 De Kooning became a massive influence on Close’s earlier work.
 De Kooning stirred Close into practising his style and technique.
 It all started so well.
 After several years, Close had De Kooning’s style and technique down to a tee.
 However, Close struggled when he realised that when people… Read More »Chuck Close’s process

-In my previous blog post, I mentioned Michael Craig-Martin’s interest as a child in the shape and form of American cars.
+Henry Moore’s appreciation of form In my previous blog post, I mentioned Michael Craig-Martin’s interest as a child in the shape and form of American cars.
 From a very young age, Michael Craig-Martin had the ability to identify every make and model of an American car.
 I found this profound because as a child I also had this ability, but with British cars in the 80s and 90s.
 This foundational understanding and appreciation of form is clearly something that many artists unconsciously encounter from a young age.
 This week l stumbled on a black and white BBC documentary about Henry Moore (1898 – 1986) and my appreciation of form was enhanced.… Read More »Henry Moore’s appreciation of form

+What do I love about being an artist?
 I love what I do.
 I want to go to my studio every day and have a perfect day.
-On my perfect day I want to express something of significance.
+On my perfect day, I want to express something of significance.
 Once I am in my studio, my mind starts to make connections.
 By fostering a studio practice with risk-taking and openness, I open an infinite space.
 Every painting l create opens a new conversation about, What if?
 I like to stay open to the possibility of generating tension in my work.
 I don’t want to overthink what I am doing.
-Words have never been a strong point of mine, so l stick with making art to express myself.
-Words about sincere motives and… Read More »What do I love about being an artist?
+Words have never been a strong point of mine, so l stick… Read More »What do I love about being an artist?

-At some point, most creative people realise that something needs to change.
+‘The War of Art’ by Steven Pressfield – book review At some point, most creative people realise that something needs to change.
 The book ‘The Art of War’ by Steven Pressfield, can help explain what old behaviours and mindsets are holding you back.
 Essentially it is a self-help book for amateur artists and writers battling with inner self-doubt and fear.
 There is a diamond of an idea about learning to overcome resistance and ‘turning pro’ as the book asks, “Are you a writer who doesn’t write, a painter who doesn’t paint, an entrepreneur who never starts a venture?
 Then you know what “Resistance” is.”
 When I tried to read ‘The Art… Read More »War of Art book review